mukeshbharath/Catena4450_PowerConsumption_Test/README.md

 One, you should not worry about normal mode.
 We *only* care about deep sleep.

 I’m pretty sure that you’re not getting into STANDBY mode.
-Here is the chart from the datasheet page 792:
+There is a chart from the datasheet page 792.

 Your description looks as if you’re going between one of the various IDLE modes.
 Furthermore, IDLE mode should consume about 1 to 2ma *more* than STANDBY mode.
 So if there’s a static current draw on the board other than the CPU, you should still be adjusting relative to the baseline by more than we’re seeing.